 The changes in the brain are not only visible during the psychedelic experience (we will discuss the duration in a moment), but can also be seen on fMRI scans and subjective reports of mental health at 5 weeks.
 Those with the biggest changes in the brain were also those who had the best subjective outcomes.

-To read more about the brain (changes), the papers on the entropic/anarchic brain hypothesis are highly recommended.
+To read more about how psilocin works in the brain (changes), the papers on the entropic/anarchic brain hypothesis are highly recommended.

 How long does psilocybin last?